JacobErnst98/unifi-ps/docs/index.md

 - [Licensing](#licensing)

 ## What is the Unifi REST API?
-[Unifi Controllers](https://www.ui.com/software/), used for controlling Ubiquiti Unifi devices have an unpublished REST API that can be used to get data and modify settings stored in the Unifi Controller.
+[Unifi Controllers](https://www.ui.com/software/), used for managing Ubiquiti Unifi devices have an unpublished REST API that can be used to query data and modify settings.

 ## What is Unifi-PS?
-Unifi-PS is a Unifi REST API Wrapper Module for PowerShell.
+Unifi-PS is a Unifi REST API Wrapper Module for PowerShell used to query data from the Unifi Controller.
+This module does not contain functionality to make settings changes as this REST API is unpublished..

 # Using Unifi-PS
 Unifi-PS is available on the [PowerShell Gallery](https://powershellgallery.com/packages/unifi-ps).